 The $3–5 Trillion Opportunity Product Teams Are Missing

-McKinsey estimates that AI agents could mediate $3–5 trillion of global consumer commerce by 2030, with US B2C retail alone representing up to $1 trillion.
-BCG found that 81% of consumers already expect to use AI agents for shopping decisions.
-Accenture reports that 57% of executives anticipate mainstream agentic payments within three years.
+McKinsey estimates AI agents will mediate $3–5 trillion of global consumer commerce by 2030, with US B2C retail alone in the trillion-dollar range.
+BCG puts the share of consumers already expecting to delegate shopping decisions to agents at 81%.
+Accenture has 57% of executives anticipating mainstream agentic payments within three years.

 What Happens When Your AI Assistant Can Pay

 Autonomous procurement.
-An enterprise assistant monitors inventory levels, identifies the best supplier price across three vendors, and places a restock order — all within a pre-approved budget.
-No human touches the workflow until the goods arrive.
-For mid-market companies spending $2–10M annually on procurement, automating even 20% of routine purchases can save hundreds of thousands in labor costs.
+An enterprise assistant watches inventory, finds the best price across vendors, and places a restock order — within a pre-approved budget, with no human in the loop until the goods arrive.
+For mid-market companies spending $2–10M a year on procurement, automating even a fifth of routine purchases pays for itself.

 Subscription optimization.
-A personal finance agent reviews your 14 SaaS subscriptions, identifies three you haven't used in 90 days, cancels them, and reallocates the budget to a tool you actually need.
-It handles the cancellation flow, manages the refund, and activates the new subscription — paying from a wallet you've funded with a monthly allowance.
+A personal finance agent reviews 14 SaaS subscriptions, kills the three you haven't used in 90 days, and reallocates the budget to a new tool — handling the cancellation flow, the refund, and the new sign-up from a wallet you fund with a monthly allowance.

 Real-time service purchasing.
-An AI coding assistant hits a rate limit on a data API mid-task.
-Rather than stopping and asking the user to upgrade, it purchases additional API credits using the x402 protocol — a single HTTP request, settled in seconds.
+A coding assistant hits a rate limit on a data API mid-task and buys additional credits via x402 — one HTTP request, settled in seconds.
 The user sees the result, not the transaction.

 Cross-agent commerce.
-Your agent needs a legal review of a contract.
-It discovers another agent that provides legal analysis, negotiates a per-page price, pays via stablecoin, and returns the annotated document.
-Agent-to-agent services become a new commerce layer — no human intermediary required.
+Your agent needs a contract review.
+It finds another agent that does legal analysis, agrees a per-page price, pays in stablecoin, and returns the annotated document.
+Agent-to-agent services become a new commerce layer with no human intermediary.

-Each of these scenarios has the same prerequisite: a wallet that the agent controls, within limits the product team defines.
+Each scenario has the same prerequisite: a wallet the agent controls, inside limits the product team defines.

 Three Strategic Reasons to Act Now